Request A Callback

 The importance of making a Will

-Making a Will is essential if you want to avoid ‘dying intestate’ which effectively means your money, possessions and property will probably be distributed in a way you would not have wished after you die.
+It is essential to make a will if you want to avoid dying intestate.
+This means, your money, possessions, and property will probably be distributed in a way you would not have wished after you die.
 Even if you do not consider yourself to be wealthy, it is important to find support from our Wills and Inheritance solicitors.
-A Will makes sure that your ‘estate’ will be handled by those you nominate but it is vital to keep it up to date in case your situation changes, you get divorced, separate from your partner or have children, pension plans, life insurance or policies and anything else interpersonal.
+This is because a will ensures your ‘estate’ is handled by those you nominate.
+However, it is vital to keep it up to date in case your situation changes.
+This includes getting divorced, separating from your partner or having children but also applies to anything else interpersonal such as life insurance, pension plans, or any other policies.

 Wills & Inheritance